 We build trust and improve the understanding of our sector among politicians and civil servants, strengthening our sector’s reputation and shaping a political environment that delivers for our members and their residents.

-Over the past year, we have met regularly with the ministerial team at the Ministry for Housing, Communities and Local Government, including the Secretary of State, Minister for Housing, and the Parliamentary Under-Secretary of State for Housing and Rough Sleeping.
+Over the past year, we have met regularly with the ministerial team at MHCLG, including the Secretary of State, Minister for Housing, and the Parliamentary Under-Secretary of State for Housing and Rough Sleeping.

-Our People in Housing Need report, which showed that the real social housing waiting list reached 3.8 million people, was published as a broadcast exclusive on BBC Radio 4, BBC News at 10 and the Today programme.
+Our People in Housing Need report, which showed that the real social housing waiting list reached 3.8 million people, was published in The Times, including in Rachel Sylvester’s column and as a broadcast exclusive on BBC Radio 4, BBC News at 10 and the Today programme.
 The accompanying BBC Online article was the most viewed story that day.

 We also ensured that our sector had visibility on a flurry of policy announcements – our responses to the Planning White Paper, the Affordable Homes Programme, the Social Housing White Paper and the spending review appeared everywhere from the Financial Times and Channel 4, to the Times and the Guardian.